polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/stop-validating.md

 Here are a couple of important things to know about purging keys:

-- **Account Used to Purge Keys** - always use the same account to purge keys you originally used to set them, usually your stash or staking proxy account.
+- **Account used to purge keys** - always use the same account to purge keys you originally used to set them, usually your stash or staking proxy account.
 Using a different account may leave an unremovable reference to the session keys on the original account, preventing its reaping
-- **Account Reaping Issue** - failing to purge keys will prevent you from reaping (fully deleting) your stash account.
-If you attempt to transfer tokens without purging, you'll need to rebond, purge the session keys, unbond again, and wait through the unbonding period before any transfer.
+- **Account reaping issue** - failing to purge keys will prevent you from reaping (fully deleting) your stash account.
+If you attempt to transfer tokens without purging, you'll need to rebond, purge the session keys, unbond again, and wait through the unbonding period before any transfer

 ## Unbond Your Tokens

 After chilling your node and purging session keys, the final step is to unbond your staked tokens.
 This action removes them from staking and begins the unbonding period (usually 28 days for Polkadot and seven days for Kusama), after which the tokens will be transferable.

 To unbond tokens, go to **Network > Staking > Account Actions** on Polkadot.js Apps.
 Select your stash account, click on the dropdown menu, and choose **Unbond Funds**.
-Alternatively, you can use the `staking.unbond` extrinsic if you handle this via the staking proxy account.
+Alternatively, you can use the `staking.unbond` extrinsic if you handle this via a staking proxy account.

 Once the unbonding period is complete, your tokens will be available for use in transactions or transfers outside of staking.